-There is additional information on maintaining program eligibility, as well as topics such as registration, class attendance, credits and course load, grades, transcripts, and accessing the UW-Eau Claire library while abroad in your Study Abroad Handbook.
+There is additional information on academic topics such as eligibility, registration, class attendance, credits and course load, grades, transcripts, and accessing the UW-Eau Claire library while abroad in your Study Abroad Handbook.

-Registration at UW-Eau Claire

-Do not register for classes at UW-Eau Claire for the summer you will be abroad.
-The semester before your program departs, CIE staff will work with the Registration Office to enroll you in the USAC-Poland program under a temporary course number (INTA 382).
-This temporary registration will appear on your billing statements.
+Registration at UW-Eau Claire Do not register for classes at UW-Eau Claire for the semester you will be abroad.
+The semester before your program departs, CIE staff will work with the Registration Office to enroll you in the USAC-Poland program under a temporary course number (INTA 381) for 12 credits.
+This temporary registration for 12 credits will appear on your billing statements.
 You do not need to complete any other registration at UW-Eau Claire.
 Once your grade report from USAC arrives, your Poland classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTA 382 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
-However, the INTA credit units will be removed, and the INTA course will not be graded.
+The INTA 381 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
+However, the INTA credit units will be removed and the INTA course will not be graded.